For some people, yoga has become a lifestyle, while others just consider it an addition to their exercise routine.

 It’s a new challenge

-Practicing aerial yoga requires mental focus and challenges your nervous system and proprioception as you move your body into poses you have never tried before.
+Practicing aerial yoga requires mental focus and challenges your nervous system as you move your body into poses you have never tried before.

 It increases pulling strength

 Pulling movements are not found in traditional yoga practice (for instance performing pull-ups), and most postures involve repetitive pressing, which can cause muscular imbalances and stress injuries.
-When practicing aerial yoga, on the other hand, the act of pulling yourself up in the hammock enables you to perform both pulling and pressing and to keep your shoulders balanced.
+When practicing aerial yoga, on the other hand, the act of pulling yourself up in the hammock enables you to perform both pulling and pressing, keeping you balanced.